 Garmin (GRMN) Gains But Lags Market: What You Should Know

-Heading into today, shares of the maker of personal navigation devices had lost 12.96% over the past month, lagging the Computer and Technology sector's loss of 11.08% and the S&P 500's loss of 7.68% in that time.
+Coming into today, shares of the maker of personal navigation devices had lost 9.44% in the past month.
+In that same time, the Computer and Technology sector lost 10.13%, while the S&P 500 lost 5.01%.

 Investors will be hoping for strength from Garmin as it approaches its next earnings release.
-On that day, Garmin is projected to report earnings of $1.05 per share, which would represent a year-over-year decline of 11.02%.
+In that report, analysts expect Garmin to post earnings of $1.05 per share.
+This would mark a year-over-year decline of 11.02%.
 Our most recent consensus estimate is calling for quarterly revenue of $1.14 billion, up 5.86% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $6.05 per share and revenue of $5.48 billion.
-These totals would mark changes of +3.95% and +10.04%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $6.05 per share and revenue of $5.48 billion, which would represent changes of +3.95% and +10.04%, respectively, from the prior year.

 Investors might also notice recent changes to analyst estimates for Garmin.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate has moved 5.7% lower within the past month.
-Garmin is currently sporting a Zacks Rank of #4 (Sell).
+Garmin is holding a Zacks Rank of #4 (Sell) right now.

-Digging into valuation, Garmin currently has a Forward P/E ratio of 18.18.
-This valuation marks a premium compared to its industry's average Forward P/E of 15.68.
+Digging into valuation, Garmin currently has a Forward P/E ratio of 18.08.
+For comparison, its industry has an average Forward P/E of 16.75, which means Garmin is trading at a premium to the group.

-It is also worth noting that GRMN currently has a PEG ratio of 2.67.
+Meanwhile, GRMN's PEG ratio is currently 2.66.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Electronics - Miscellaneous Products was holding an average PEG ratio of 1.77 at yesterday's closing price.
+Electronics - Miscellaneous Products stocks are, on average, holding a PEG ratio of 1.6 based on yesterday's closing prices.

 The Electronics - Miscellaneous Products industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 213, putting it in the bottom 17% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 189, which puts it in the bottom 26% of all 250+ industries.

 Click to get this free report